Kindly Myers Gets Soapy And Soaked In A Thong Bikini In Hot New Instagram Post

 The “professional smokeshow” went back into the archives to curate her latest social media post.
 The upload included a single snap from her first Playboy appearance, which she noted was shot by photographer Gary Miller.

-In the image, Kindly was seen sitting on her knees with her back to the camera in front of a gorgeous backdrop of the mountains and cloudless blue sky.
+In the image, Kindly was sitting on her knees with her back to the camera in front of a gorgeous backdrop of mountains and cloudless blue sky.
 She held a sudsy yellow sponge in her hand, which had dripped down her arm and soaked the rest of her body.
-Her head was turned to the side and she closed her eyes, also parting her lips in a sensual manner.
+Her head was turned to the side and she closed her eyes, parting her lips in a sensual manner.

-The photoshoot also saw Kindly going scantily clad in an ensemble that certainly pushed the limits of the photo-sharing platform.
-She ditched her top entirely to show off her toned arms and back, and wore nothing more than a pair of patterned blue bikini bottoms on her lower half.
+The photoshoot saw Kindly wearing an ensemble that certainly pushed the limits of the photo-sharing platform.
+She ditched her top entirely to show off her toned arms and back and wore nothing more than a pair of patterned blue bikini bottoms on her lower half.
 The swimwear boasted a scandalous thong style that covered up only what was necessary.
-The number exposed her pert derriere almost in its entirely, as well as her sculpted legs that were covered in soapy water.
+The number exposed her pert derrière almost in its entirety.
+Her sculpted legs covered in soapy water were highlighted as well.

-Kindly’s platinum blond tresses were gathered to one side of her head and pulled over her shoulder so as not to obstruct the view of her enviable curves.
-She was also done up with a full face of makeup that included a nude lip gloss, pink blush, and thick coat of mascara that made her striking features pop.
+Kindly gathered her platinum blond tresses on one side of her head, pulling them over her shoulder so as not to obstruct the view of her enviable curves.
+She wore a full face of makeup that included a nude lip gloss, pink blush, and a thick coat of mascara that made her striking features pop.

 In the caption of her post, Kindly explained to her fans that they could access the rest of the steamy photoshoot by logging on to her website.
-Many, however, seemed satisfied with the Instagram share itself, which has already racked up over 6,000 likes within its first hour of going live.
-It has also accrued 140-plus comments, many of which contained compliments for the model’s sizzling display.
+Many seemed satisfied with the Instagram share itself, however, liking it over 6,000 times within the first hour.
+It also accrued 140-plus comments, many of which contained compliments for the model’s sizzling display.

 “Wow so hot babe,” one person wrote.